headHUB/Adafruit_GFX/README.txt

 This is a variation of the Adafruit_GFX library.
-It has been modified to don't broken compatibility with regular one but since the text method it's changed and it's experimental (now it's faster and support multiple fonts) YOU CAN FIND SOME SMALL PROBLEMS WHEN DISPLAY TEXT.
+It has been modified to don't broken compatibility with regular one but since the text method it's changed and it's experimental (now it's faster and support multiple fonts) YOU POSSIBLY CN FIND SOME SMALL PROBLEMS WHEN DISPLAY TEXT.
 The modifications:
  - Faster Circle rendering
  - Faster Font Rendering